 If there is a hole in the eardrum, it can't always vibrate as well as it should.
 This can make a person's hearing worse.

-What Causes a Perforated Eardrum?
+Causes of a Perforated Eardrum

 You've probably already know not to stick cotton swabs or other things into the ear canal when cleaning your ears.
 But eardrums can get ruptured a number of ways, and not all of them involve puncturing them with a swab.